Domenico Arcuri, since 2007, is the Chief Executive Officer of Invitalia, Italy’s National Agency for Inward Investment and Enterprise Development.

-His career began in the Institute for Industrial Reconstruction (IRI) where he was involved in the Corporate planning and control department, particularly focusing on the IRIs subsidiary companies operating in telecommunications, IT and broadcasting related areas.
+Domenico’s career began at the Institute for Industrial Reconstruction (IRI) where he was involved in the Corporate Planning and Control Department, particularly focusing on IRI’s subsidiary companies operating in telecommunications, IT, and broadcasting related areas.

-In 1992 he moved to Pars, a management consulting joint-venture between Arthur Andersen and GEC, specialized in high technology advisory services.
+In 1992 Domenico joined Pars, a management consulting joint-venture between Arthur Andersen and GEC, and specialized in high technology advisory services.
 Two years later he was appointed Chief Executive Officer of the company.

-In 2002 he served as a partner in Deloitte where in 2004 he was appointed Chief Executive Officer of Deloitte Consulting and then also Deloitte Outsourcing and Deloitte Risk Consulting and a member of the European Board of Deloittes network.
+In 2002 he served as a partner at Deloitte and in 2004 he was appointed Chief Executive Officer of Deloitte Consulting and then Deloitte Outsourcing and Deloitte Risk Consulting as well as a member of the European Board of Deloitte’s network.

-As Invitalias CEO and on behalf of the Italian Government, he has launched the restructuring plan and implemented a significant corporate reorganization.
+As Invitalia’s CEO and on behalf of the Italian Government, Domenico launched and implemented a significant corporate restructuring and reorganisation plan.

 Today, Invitalia manages all national public incentives for business development and innovative startups, including Smart&Start Italy and Italy Venture Fund I.

-In recent years, Invitalia has become implementer for reindustrialisation of crisis areas, such as Termini Imerese and the Bagnoli area; appointed as advisor to the Ministry for Economic Development, Invitalia is involved in the reclamation project, in the latter case.
-Finally, it acts as a central purchasing body in public procurement, as the restoration work of domus at Pompeii performed in collaboration with the Ministry for Cultural Heritage and Tourism.
+In recent years, Invitalia has become an implementer for reindustrialisation of crisis areas, such as Termini Imerese and the Bagnoli area.
+In the latter case, having been appointed as advisor to the Ministry for Economic Development, Invitalia is involved in the reclamation of the area.
+Finally, Invitalia acts as a central purchasing body in public procurement, for example the restoration work of domus at Pompeii, which was performed in collaboration with the Ministry for Cultural Heritage and Tourism.